-basic ingenuity > competency > collaboration > invention > civilization (the individual (the associations of the interest of t
+basic ingenuity > competency > collaboration > invention > civilization (the individual (the associations of the in the tribe) (entire society benefits)

 The settlement hierarchy represents the collaborative (group or association) phase of urbanization.
 This excursus examines in greater detail the role of collaboration in generating progress and those factors uncovered by The Natural State of Medical Practice that inhibit progress and therefore interfere with the civilizing of society.
 It will suggest that America has passed through the equivalent of the settlement hierarchy phase (the phase tolerating Tocqueville's "science of association") with its benefits to the entire society and is now encountering a "controlling political hierarchy" and all that entails.